benjaminlees/Es6/Map\WeakMap/README.md

 console.log(wm.get(c)); //
 ```

-In the example above c is assigned the reference to the object { c: '50' } so when c is set as a key in the WeakMap wm that key is assigned a new reference to the object { c: '50' }.
-However as that reference is weak when c is assigned a new reference the object { c: '50' } is collected by the garbage collector and therefore when calling wm.get(c) nothing is returned.
+In the example above `c` is assigned the reference to the object `{ c: '50' }` so when `c` is set as a key in the WeakMap wm that key is assigned a new reference to the object `{ c: '50' }`.
+However as that reference is weak when `c` is assigned a new reference the object `{ c: '50' }` is collected by the garbage collector and therefore when calling `wm.get(c)` nothing is returned.